Review: How to use Google Trips for planing and during a trip

 As all your data is saved in Google Maps, the trips and places basically sync between all devices you use.
 I usually use my iPad to create a trip and then use the iPhone during the journey.

-For the past months I’ve been using Google Trips to plan my travels and used it during my trips to Prague, Potsdam, Leipzig and now Warsaw.
+For the past months I’ve been using Google Trips to plan my travels.
 It’s a straightforward and convenient way to plan a trip and finding your way once you’re there.

 One thing I really like about Google Trips is that all my saved places are stored inside Google Maps, and I can even add locations to those lists using Google Maps app.